 What to Expect During the Rapid Detox Procedure

 - Once the pre-medication process is complete (usually next day), patients are transferred to our Intensive Care Unit (ICU) for the beginning of the detoxification.
-Our doctors perform the Waismann Method ® of rapid detox under sedation, by utilizing a combination of intravenous medication while the patient sleeps comfortably under moderate sedation.
-While the patient is sleeping comfortably, an accelerated opiate withdrawal is precipitated with medications.
-This medically-induced withdrawal is controlled and closely monitored by our nationally-recognized anesthesiologists for their expertise in Waismann Method treatment.
+Our doctors perform the Waismann Method® of rapid detox under sedation, by utilizing a combination of intravenous medication while the patient rests comfortably.
+This medically-induced withdrawal is controlled and closely monitored by our nationally-recognized anesthesiologists who has almost two decades of experience performing rapid opiate detoxification.

-- After the patients awake from the rapid detox, they are closely monitored in the I.C.U. by the nursing staff for the rest of the day and night.
-Our medical staff is specially trained to ensure patient comfort and safety before, during, and the treatment procedure.
+- After the patient awake from the rapid detox, they are closely monitored in the I.C.U. by the nursing staff for the rest of the day and night.
+The hospital staff is specially trained to ensure patient privacy and safety throughout that transitional period post opiate detoxification.

 What to Expect Following the Rapid Detox Treatment – Aftercare Options

-Patients typically stay in the hospital for two to four days in order to complete and stabilize from the rapid detox.
+Patients typically stay in the hospital for two to four days in order to complete and stabilize from the rapid detox treatment.
 Patients are then transitioned to an enjoyable stay at the Domus Retreat.
 Domus is a private aftercare that was specifically designed to care for opiate dependent patients.
-The specialized staff at the Domus Retreat supervise clients as they transition to a new life without drugs.
-Opiate dependency causes numerous changes in neurotransmitters of the brain chemistry as well as the function of other organs.
+The professional staff at the Domus Retreat supervise clients as they transition to a new life without drugs.
+Opiate dependence causes numerous changes in neurotransmitters and brain chemistry as well as the function of other organs.
 Domus provides continued care and monitoring, allowing patients to regain the necessary physical and emotional strength for successful and safe rehabilitation.
-For more information about addiction treatment or rapid detox give us a call, 7 days a week at (888) 987-4673.
+For more information about addiction treatment or rapid detox give us a call, at (888) 987-4673.